ixydo/gpg-smartcard-automation/README.md

 3. GhostBSD live image.
 At the time of writing, the GhostBSD 11 beta images worked well, supports ZFS, and has up to date GPG packages.
 You could also use any linux live system, such as [Tails](https://tails.boum.org), however be aware you won't get ZFS with that.
-See the [Cold storage of the master key and revocation certificates](#zfs) section below for why ZFS would be of value.
+See the [Cold storage of the secret keys and revocation certificates](#cold-storage) section below for why ZFS would be of value.
 4. Passwords you'll be using to protect your keys, and if you choose to use EncFS, then also for the encrypted mount.
 5. Printer for the paper keys.